MohamedSebaie/Tahaluf-Deep-Learning-Engineer-Task/README.md

 - Combine a larger dataset to make the model more generalized and solve the imbalanced classes
 - Apply more data augmentatoin techniques
 - Use light models like EfficientNet to improve the performace and reduce the FLOPs and MACCs
-- Breakdown the ConvNext model to get the most optimized version from it and calculates its RF.
+- Breakdown the ConvNext model to get the most optimized version from it and calculates its RF and use the PyTorch Version.

 ## Report
 This Report discuss Receptive field and discuss FLOPs and MACCs.